Homeschooling in Georgia

 Georgia Homeschool Groups and Co-ops

 Just because you are now in charge of your child’s education doesn’t mean that you have to go this homeschooling thing alone.
 Georgia is a vibrant homeschooling state with local and regional homeschool support groups in almost every area of the state.
-Even before you locate your closest groups, though, you can ask questions of other Georgia homeschoolers in Time4Learning’s Georgia homeschool forum.
-Then head over to our Georgia Homeschool Groups and Co-ops page to discover more about what to expect from participating with a local support organization.
+Head over to our Georgia Homeschool Groups and Co-ops page to discover more about what to expect from participating with a local support organization.
 Read more here: Georgia Homeschool Groups and Co-ops

 Homeschool Field Trips in Georgia

 Although you may have already recognized that homeschooling gives you more options concerning how to educate your child, you might not have yet grasped the incredibly flexibility it offers.
 You won’t have been homeschooling for long before it suddenly dawns on you that learning isn’t something that just happens in a classroom.
 It can happen anywhere and everywhere you happen to be!
 The other great news is that Georgia is packed with destinations and day trips where your children will have the opportunity to get up close and personal with their schooling.
 Visit our Homeschool Field Trips in Georgia post to browse field trips ideas for every area of the state.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more: Homeschool Field Trips in Georgia

 Why Time4Learning is the Leading Homeschool Curriculum in Georgia